Posted 01.19.2023 by Josh Krakauer

 A new period means an opportunity for a fresh start with a focused brand vision and a hard reset on your goals.
 It also means your marketing budget is up for review (again), and you have three major tasks:

-Maybe you’ve been here before.
 Know that you’re not alone.
-Social media marketing has expanded in functions and roles, and is no longer restricted to the marketing department.
-Hence, figuring out strategies that work is very complex.
+Social media marketing is constantly evolving, and figuring out strategies that work is very complex.

 It’s time to fix that.